All Episodes

 Wouldn't we see endless loops of this testimony?

-And I think the mainstream media people were smart enough to know, we just can't fly with this.
+And I think the mainstream media people were smart enough to know, oh, we just can't fly with this.

 We will get the biggest defamation lawsuit ever.

-They will dig out who this Katie Johnson actress really is.
+They will dig out who this Katie Johnson actress truly is, will find out everything about her.

-And all I can say is in that team that put this together, which I think was again the FBI, the only guy who's got his head screwed on is the senior guy who said, we need to blur the face, because this is just crap.
+And all I can say is in that team that put this together, which I think was again the FBI, the only guy who's got his head screwed on is the senior guy who said we need to blur the face because this is just crap.

 Yeah, he's a corrupt motherfucker, but yeah, that was the good call.